 Be alert to any changing symptoms and seek prompt medical attention if your symptoms are getting worse.
-If you feel you need to visit your healthcare provider, call our 24/7 Nurse on Call at (406) 327-4770 to evaluate symptoms or visit our Focused Screening Center at Community FirstCare.
+If you feel you need to visit your healthcare provider, call our 24/7 Nurse on Call at (406) 327-4770 to evaluate symptoms or visit Community FirstCare on North Reserve.

 Emergent symptoms – I am having difficulty breathing.

 If you are experiencing a medical emergency, please call 9-1-1 and notify the dispatch agent that your emergency is related to possible COVID-19 symptoms.